Understanding the IBO-06 Exam Pattern (Course Code IBO 06)

 Money Market – Repeated every 2–3 years.

-Money Market questions test your conceptual clarity about:
+Money Market questions test your conceptual clarity about:- Treasury Bills

 - Certificates of Deposit